OWASP/ASVS/5.0/en/0x12-V4-Access-Control.md

 ## V4.1 General Access Control Design

+Implementing granular access controls at the function, data, and field levels will ensure that consumers can only access what has been explicitly granted to them.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **4.1.1** | [MOVED TO 4.2.3] | | | | |